Torom/BotLi/README.md

 ## Running with Docker

-The project comes with a Dockerfile, this uses Ubuntu 22.04, installs all dependencies, downloads the latest version of Stockfish and starts the bot.
+The project comes with a Dockerfile, this uses python:3.12-slim, installs all dependencies, downloads the latest version of Stockfish and starts the bot.

 If Docker is used, all configurations must be done in `config.yml.default`.
 This is automatically renamed to `config.yml` in the build process.